bcgov/embc-ess-mod/README.md

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+### Contributing to Helm

+Helm is utilized as ERA's Infrastructure as Code (IaC) tool, outlining and templating all of the resources required to operate and deploy the application on a Kubernetes cluster.

+This part of the code base can be found in [`tools/helm/charts/era`](tools/helm/charts/era).

 ## Architecture

 ```mermaid